whlinaa/llm_demo/readme.md

 ## Technologies Used
 - This project uses LangChain and LangGraph, among other dependencies.
 - We use Gemini 2.0 Flash (`gemini-2.0-flash-exp`) from Google Cloud Platform's (GCP) Vertex AI for the LLM.
-You can easily switch models by modifying the model variable.
+You can easily switch models by modifying the `model` variable in the notebook file `llm_demo.ipynb`.

 ## Code Base
 - To explore the implementation, please refer to the notebook file `llm_demo.ipynb`.